-The overall effect of depth and area (reference site vs. olive orchard or eroded vs. deposition area within the olive orchard) were evaluated using a two factor ANOVA (p<0.05).
-Additionally, for some comparison at similar soil depths, values of soil properties between two different areas were assessed using a one-way ANOVA test (p<0.05).
-In both situations, data were log-transformed when necessary to fulfil ANOVA requirements.
-Exploratory analysis using Principal Component Analysis (PCA) was performed in the olive orchard area using the variables and sampling depths showing significant differences in the ANOVA analysis.
-This PCA analysis was complemented by determining the linear correlation coefficient variables showing the highest load on the PCA analysis and erosion/deposition rates using the Pearson correlation test.
+The overall effect of depth and area (reference site vs. olive orchard or eroded vs. deposition area within the olive orchard) was evaluated using a two-factor analysis of variance (ANOVA) (p < 0.05).
+Additionally, for some comparison at similar soil depths, values of soil properties between two different areas were assessed using a one-way ANOVA test (p < 0.05).
+In both situations, data were log-transformed when necessary to fulfill ANOVA requirements.
+Exploratory analysis using principal component analysis (PCA) was performed in the olive orchard area using the variables and sampling depths showing significant differences in the ANOVA.
+This PCA was complemented by determining the linear correlation coefficient variables showing the highest load on the PCA and erosion / deposition rates using the Pearson correlation test.
 The statistical software package Stata SE14.1 was used for these analyses.

-190 3 Results
+3 Results